Great-Sun-Group/credex-core/README.md

 1. Processing and distributing the daily flows of value that actualize the entitlements and responsibilities of the Credex Principle for participating sovereign members.
 2. Setting the relative values (exchange rates) of denominations in the ecosystem daily based on global market data including the real flows of value occuring in the DCO.

-These credcoin services empower a second layer of distributed financial sovereignty by connecting every member to the underlying resource reality of their financial decisions, and relating every other measure of value to that underlying reality.
-In this way we replace our reliance on measures of value that are created and controlled by the international financial system with a measure of value that is structurally locked to the daily flows of real natural resources that sustain our economy.
+These credcoin services empower a second layer of distributed financial sovereignty by connecting every member to the underlying resource reality of their financial decisions, and relating every other measure of value all across the global economy to that underlying reality.
+In this way we replace our reliance on measures of value that are created and controlled by obsolete monetary paradigms with a measure of value that is structurally locked to the daily flows of real natural resources that sustain us.

 ## Ecosystem Services
 While the credcoin services mathmatically lock all values in the the credex ecosystem to the market values of real natural resource flows, the credex services provide liquidity to meet all needs and fuel strong credit-based economic growth when conditions warrant, as determined by the distributed risk tolerance and risk/reward calculations of economic participants.